brianzliu/recipes-nutritional-analysis/README.md

 **Performance**:
 - **Best Hyperparameters**: `max_depth=15`, `min_samples_split=2`, `n_estimators=100`.
+- **Final Train RMSE**: 0.4180
-- **Final Test RMSE**: 0.4542
+- **Final Test RMSE**: 0.4555
-- **Improvement**: The Final Model reduced the RMSE by approximately **0.043 stars** compared to the Baseline.
+- **Improvement**: The Final Model reduced the RMSE by approximately **0.0418 stars** compared to the Baseline.
-- **Why it Improved (Data Generating Process)**: The baseline model only looked at steps and calories linearly.
-However, in the real world (the data generating process), user satisfaction is complex.
-A recipe isn't rated lower just because it has more calories; in fact, high fat/sugar often makes food taste better (higher ratings), but extremely long prep times (`minutes`) might frustrate users (lower ratings).
-The Random Forest captures these non-linear interactions: it can learn that "high calories + short time = high rating" (tasty quick snack) but "high calories + very long time + complicated steps = lower rating" (too much effort).
-Adding `minutes` and nutritional details gave the model the necessary context to distinguish between "good" complexity and "bad" complexity.
+- **Why it Improved (Data Generating Process)**: The baseline model essentially assumed that "more steps" or "more calories" directly and linearly lead to a specific rating.
+However, user satisfaction might be more accurately reflected in the **effort-to-reward ratio**.
+A user who spends 2 hours cooking a complex meal expects a gourmet result; if it's merely "okay", they might rate it harshly.
+Conversely, a user making a 5-minute snack sets the bar lower for complexity but higher for instant gratification.

+  Our engineered features capture this dynamic:
+  1.  **`complexity_density` (`n_steps` / `minutes`)** represents the "stressfulness" of the cooking process.
+A recipe with 20 steps in 10 minutes is likely frantic and difficult to follow, leading to user frustration and lower ratings regardless of the taste.
+A recipe with 20 steps over 2 hours is a paced, "labor of love" project.
+By providing this ratio, the model can distinguish between "bad complexity" (confusion) and "good complexity" (craft).
+  2.  **`calories_per_minute`** proxies "indulgence efficiency".
+Users often rate "guilty pleasures" (high-calorie, quick treats like cookies or milkshakes) very highly because the reward (taste/sugar) comes immediately with little effort.
+A high value here signals this specific category of "high-reward, low-effort" food that tends to generate enthusiastic 5-star ratings, a pattern the linear baseline missed completely.

 ## Fairness Analysis
 **Question**: Does the model perform differently for **Short recipes** (< 30 min) vs. **Long recipes** (>= 30 min)?